oYOo / Shutterstock

 As a matter of fact, the invention of plasticizers was mainly responsible for the development of the plastics industry.
 If it were not for this, the industry may not have developed much beyond the stage it was in the earlier days.
 This is because the first plastics, as well as modified natural polymers like Galalith or nitrocellulose, were brittle and hard, and hence they could not be used for daily applications.

 Most certainly, it does not exactly increase the marketability of a novel material, if, for instance, people have to look after their combs as if they were made of Meissen porcelain.

-But plasticisers changed all that.
-The first one to be used in real plastics was camphor, a colourless substance, whose smell is reminiscent of many a cold remedy and that consists of small crystals extracted from the wood of a Chinese laurel bush known as Cinnamomum camphora.
-In 1869, an inventor named John Wesley Hyatt and his brother mixed camphor with nitrocellulose in order to make the nitrocellulose more malleable.
+However, plasticizers changed all that.
+Camphor was the first one to be utilized in real plastics.
+It is a colorless substance, whose fragrance is reminiscent of many a cold remedy, and contains tiny crystals obtained from the wood of a Chinese laurel bush called Cinnamomum camphora.

 Origin of Modern Plastics

-It is true that for some time, Hyatt’s celluloid had to overcome various problems that were due to its close relationship to gun cotton.
-Mini explosions were caused when billiard balls made of nitrocellulose collided with one another.
-Eyewitnesses reported that the explosions were enough to make cowboys standing around the pool table reach for their revolvers.
-A magazine article even related the story of a lady whose evening became even more uplifting when the celluloid buttons on her evening dress came too close to a fireplace and caught fire.
-On one occasion, an entire celluloid factory exploded.
-But all of this did not detract from the fact that Hyatt had invented the first thermoplastic, and that it was a plasticiser that helped bring us the plastics of today.
+One magazine article also cited the story of a lady whose evening became even more exciting when the celluloid buttons pinned on her evening gown came very close to a fireplace and ignited.
+On one occasion, a whole celluloid factory exploded.
+However, these incidents did not conceal the fact that Hyatt had developed the first thermoplastic, and that it was a plasticizer instrumental in leading to the plastics of today.